Theatre Passe Muraille: Brief history

 Other notable productions produced at Passe Muraille include O.D. on Paradise and Maggie and Pierre by Linda Griffiths; Fire by David Young and Paul Ledoux; The Stone Angel, James Nichol's adaptation of the novel by Margaret Laurence; Judith Thompson's The Crackwalker; and Lilies by Quebec playwright Michel Marc Bouchard.
-The company also had a major hit in 2001 with Michael Healey's play The Drawer Boy, which was based on actor Miles Potter's experiences researching and developing The Farm Show.
+The company also had success in 2001 with Michael Healey's play The Drawer Boy, which was based on actor Miles Potter's experiences researching and developing The Farm Show.

 Collective creation

 Paul Thompson brought to the company the art of “collective creation,” a technique in which plays are made collectively by the actors themselves.
 The use of collective creation at Passe Muraille began when Paul Thompson, John Palmer and Martin Kinch found themselves with many ideas for shows but no scripts.

 Thompson stated that “the collective-creation idea was inspired obviously by the Living Theatre, but more closely by a company called Theatre d’Aujourd’hui … There were a group of actors who had come out of the French section of the National Theatre School and were doing some very good improvisationally written shows and that sort of got me excited.”
 He has stated that he was also inspired by Chinese theatre he had read about.

 The Farm Show is arguably the most significant collective creation in TPM’s history.
 In 1972, Thompson and a group of actors went out into farming country around Clinton in southwestern Ontario.
 They lived with the farmers, worked with them, watched them and learned their stories.
 Then Thompson, who had been raised in farm country, required his actors to create a play, each being responsible for his or her own part.
 It was part of an idea that became a theme in later work: to help Canadians find new heroes and to move away from the Davy Crockett types.
 The impact of The Farm Show was guaranteed by the fact that the community the show was built around saw it first and received it positively.
 The show premiered in the same barn the actors used for rehearsals.
 It was a terrific success and went on to tour.